SkepticMystic/breadcrumbs/README.md

 ## Explicit Edge Sources

-There are many ways to add directed edges to the graph - what I call "Edge Sources".
+There are many ways to add directed edges to the graph.
 I'll start with the most basic, manual approach.

 ### Frontmatter Links